-Investors should be aware that inherent limitations on the ability of certifying officers of the Company to design and implement on a cost-effective basis DC&P and ICFR as defined in NI 52-109 in the first financial period following the Company becoming a non-venture issuer in the circumstances described in s.
+Investors should be aware that inherent limitations on the ability of certifying officers of the Company to design and implement on a cost-effective basis DC&P and ICFR as defined in NI 52- 109 in the first financial period following the Company becoming a non-venture issuer in the circumstances described in s.
 5.5 of NI 52-109 may result in additional risks to the quality, reliability, transparency and timeliness of interim and annual filings and other reports provided under securities legislation.

-For the three months ended June 30, 2021, no changes were made in the Company's design of internal controls over financial reporting that have materially affected, or are reasonably likely to materially affect, its internal controls over financial reporting.
+For the three months ended September 30, 2021, there were no changes made in the Company's design of internal controls over financial reporting that have materially affected, or are reasonably likely to materially affect, its internal controls over financial reporting.

 During the course of completing the fiscal 2020 audit, the Company's auditors identified two material control weaknesses, namely: i) controls around the record keeping and source documentation for the Company's property, plant and equipment; and ii) weaknesses around the recording and approval of manual journal entries.
 Management determined that these material weaknesses did not have any impact on the Company's financial reporting or its ICFR.
-As a result of these material weaknesses, management intends to undertake a detailed review of its internal control environment, including engaging an advisor to complete an assessment and provide suggestions concerning these weaknesses identified and the Company's overall control environment.